INSPIRE-MIF/caniuse/docs/geoJSON.md

 ### Arrays

+***Test purpose:***

-Does the software read and display a list of simple properties?
-Are there any limitations in the number of array elements?
-Can these be used in styling?
+Assess that the software can read and display a list of simple properties - Check if there are there any limitations in the number of array elements and that these can be used in styling and further processing
-Can these be used in processing/analytic tools?

 ***Test IDs:***